Brakfast (1 piece)

 Control Portion Sizes

-Be mindful of your portion sizes to avoid consuming too many carbohydrates in one meal.
+Be mindful of portion sizes to avoid consuming too many carbohydrates at once, which can lead to a spike in blood glucose.

 Stay Hydrated